 There are two methods to conduct the I Ching, the simple and easy method is the 3 coin method, while the yarrow stalk counting is a little bit complex but have an accurate reading for beginner.

 The Coin Method

 1. Hold the coins loosely in your hands, shake them briefly, and then toss them, all the while contemplating your query.
 The line you record is determined by assigning numerical values to heads and tails, then adding the total.
-Each heads is a 3, and each tails is a 2.
-So, if you cast one heads and two tails (3+2+2), your starting line would be = 7
+Each head is a 3, and each tail is a 2.
+So, if you cast one head and two tails (3+2+2), your starting line would be = 7

 2. Collect the coins and toss another five times, recording the numerical values and the corresponding line each time, building your six-line hexagram from the bottom up.